 - Leaked design renders show off the slim profile

 - Single physical input

-- Set to run on the new Wear OS
+- Set to run on Wear OS 3

-- Google is partnering with Samsung on the software
+- Google has partnered with Samsung on the software

 - There will be Fitbit integration